-I prefer to start transplanting rose bushes in early spring, around about the middle to end of April if the weather is nice enough to be able to dig the soil.
-Early May still works as a good time for when to transplant roses, if the weather is still rainy and cool.
+I prefer to start transplanting rose bushes in early spring, around the middle to the end of April if the weather is nice enough to be able to dig the soil.
+Early May still works as a good time to transplant roses, if the weather is still rainy and cool.
 The point is to transplant rose bushes early on in spring before the rose bushes get fully out of their dormant state and start growing well.

 How to Transplant a Rose Bush

-Before digging out the rose bush to be moved, prune it down to at least half its height for hybrid tea, floribunda and grandiflora rose bushes.
+Before digging out the rose bush to be moved, prune it down to at least half its height for hybrid tea, floribunda, and grandiflora rose bushes.
 For shrub rose bushes, prune them just enough to make them more manageable.
 The same manageable pruning holds true for climbing rose bushes, just keep in mind that excessive pruning of some climbers that bloom on the last season’s growth or “old wood” will sacrifice some blooms until the following season.

 Once I have the rose out of the ground, I brush off any old leaves that may be around the base and also check for other roots that do not belong to the rose, gently removing those.
-Many times I find some tree roots and they are easy to tell that they are not part of the rose bush’s root system due to their size.
+Many times, I find some tree roots and they are easy to tell that they are not part of the rose bush’s root system due to their size.

 If the rose is just going to the other side of the yard, I load it either in another wheelbarrow or onto a wagon and take it directly to the new planting hole.

-The water I filled the hole halfway with is usually all gone by now; if for some reason it is not I may have some drainage problems to address once I get the rose bush planted.
+The water I filled the hole halfway with is usually all gone by now; if for some reason it is not, I may have some drainage problems to address once I get the rose bush planted.

-In the bottom of the hole, I mix in about ¼ cup of either super phosphate or bone meal, depending on what I have on hand.
-I place the rose bush back into the planting hole and fill in around it with the amended soil.
+In the bottom of the hole, I mix in about ¼ cup (60 mL.) of either super phosphate or bone meal, depending on what I have on hand.
+I place the rose bush back into the planting hole and fill it in around it with the amended soil.
 At about half full, I give the rose some water to help settle it in, then continue filling the hole with the amended soil– ending by forming a little bit of a mound up onto the base of the bush and a little bowl shape around the rose to catch rainwater and other watering that I do.

 Finish by watering lightly to settle the soil in and help form up the bowl around the rose.
-Add some mulch, and you’re done.
+Add some mulch and you’re done.